 When you register, you will be issued a unique vendor number, which must be provided when submitting a bid or proposal.
 During registration, you will be asked to identify those commodity codes that reflect the goods, services, or information technology you wish to provide.
 This information is used to send you e-mails regarding those solicitations issued through SCEIS and coded with one of the commodity codes you select.

 Being a registered vendor does not guarantee that you will be notified of every solicitation of interest to you by every State agency.
 You will receive notification only of SCEIS-generated solicitations for which you match the commodity codes assigned by the solicitation's buyer.
-The only definitive listing of all competitive procurements above $10,000 is the South Carolina Business Opportunities (SCBO) newsletter.
+The only definitive listing of all competitive procurements above the three quote thresholds is the South Carolina Business Opportunities (SCBO) newsletter.
 This publication is provided free of charge by Procurement Services.
 If you want more information about what SCBO is and how to use it, please go to the SCBO home page.

 Please note: Solicitations for construction and construction related professional services, such as architectural or engineering services, are not processed using SCEIS.
 However, they are advertised in SCBO.

 Please see the Contracting Opportunities page to find open solicitations to submit bids or proposals.
 For an overview of how various South Carolina public entities provide notice of their public contracts, please see our Public Notice Overview.